wrightmat/dnd-eberron/other/Academic Institutions.md

     - Morridan (mathematics)
     - Soladas (history)
     - The Tabernacle (religion and philosophy)
 *This essentially works as a graduate/post-graduate school, with very focused research happening in particular areas.*

+- **Strixhaven University** is located on north end of the continent of Argonnessen, on the east end of the Great Barrier, south of the Wyrmsfang Jungle.
+The school was started by five dragons many centuries ago, and has since strived to attract only the most spectacular students from across Eberron, recruiting entirely in secret.

 ### Libraries